 LinkedIn is the sensible, professional member of the social media marketing gang.
 You probably already know how great it is for networking and head hunting – but what about when it comes to actually sourcing and converting new leads for your business?

 So, what’s the big deal about LinkedIn groups?
 They’re just for chatting to like-minded professionals and perhaps picking up a gem or two of industry news now and again, right?
 Well, here at Clever Marketing, we think LinkedIn groups are about much than this – and that they’re seriously underrated.

-In this blogpost, we’ll be sharing three simple steps, allowing you to maximise your use of LinkedIn groups and get as much out of your activity as possible.
+In this blog post, we’ll be sharing three simple steps, allowing you to maximise your use of LinkedIn groups and get as much out of your activity as possible.
 If you’re ready to step up your LinkedIn marketing, read on!

-The first step to marketing successfully in Linkedin groups is to identify the right groups to join and spend your efforts participating in.
+The first step to marketing successfully in LinkedIn groups is to identify the right groups to join and spend your efforts participating in.
 The first, and biggest, mistake that businesses make when sourcing these groups is selecting those made up of your peers.

 Why is this not advisable for finding leads?
 Well, think about it.
 The aim of participating in LinkedIn groups is to attract new customers and gain more leads.
 Your peers are essentially your competitors – not the juicy leads you’re looking for.

 If you sell wholesale beauty products to independent salons, you don’t want to join “wholesale beauty suppliers”.
 You’ll see much better potential in a group such as “independent beauty salons”.
 Why?
 Because you’re providing a service this group needs, not competing against them.

-To find groups, you can easily search using keywords like “beauty” “independent” and “salon”.
+To find groups, you can easily search using keywords like beauty, independent, and salon.
 You can also view who you in your network belongs to these groups, to allow you to further nurture existing relationships.
-You can join up to 50 groups – but be aware that a lot of groups may not be properly managed or active, and are therefore not worth concentrating your time on.
+You can join up to 50 groups But be aware that a lot of groups may not be properly managed or active, and are therefore not worth concentrating your time on.

 Spend time considering the content other members tend to post, and what does well in terms of engagement and interaction.
-You may also wish to consider posting a balance of owned and third party content, to improve your authenticity and build trust in other members of the group.
-Your ultimate goal is to garner new connections, and therefore, leads – people are much more likely to connect with you if they recognise you as an expert in your particular industry, and someone who shares interesting and useful content.
+You may also wish to consider posting a balance of owned and third party content.
+You’ll want to improve your authenticity and build trust in other members of the group.
+Your ultimate goal is to garner new connections, and therefore, leads.
+People are much more likely to connect with you if they recognise you as an expert in your particular industry.
+Plus the benefit of being someone who shares interesting and useful content.